"When Psychoanalytic treatment is successful, it is not just symptoms that change, the person changes.

 Jonathan Shedler, PhD. | Clinical Professor of Psychiatry, University of California

-A 2019 National Survey of 400 psychoanalysts conducted by Psychoanalysis Now showed the practice of psychoanalysis has undergone enormous changes.
+A 2019 National Survey of 400 psychoanalysts and psychodynamic therapists conducted by Psychoanalysis Now showed the practice of psychoanalysis has undergone enormous changes.

-The survey asked whether analysts were able to apply the same depth of knowledge and understanding to patients who were seen less frequently as they did in traditional, more intensive psychoanalyses.
-100% of the analysts said they were able to bring the same expertise to these treatments, enabling the achievement of deeper awareness and mastery characteristic of traditional psychoanalysis itself.
+The survey asked whether analytic therapists were able to apply the same depth of knowledge and understanding to patients who were seen less frequently as they did in traditional, more intensive psychoanalyses.
+100% of the respondents said they were able to bring the same expertise to these treatments, enabling the achievement of deeper awareness and mastery characteristic of traditional psychoanalysis itself.

 The survey also found that the stereotype of the silent analyst is extinct.
-98% of analysts described themselves as speaking regularly or often and, as with other popular misconceptions, almost 50% said this had been true for at least 10 years.
+98% of psychoanalytic therapist described themselves as speaking regularly or often and, as with other popular misconceptions, almost 50% said this had been true for at least 10 years.